HuidaeCho/covid-19/README.md

 ## UPDATES

 `fetch_data.py` is broken at this time because CSSE deprecated the CSV files that this script relied on.
+Their new global CSV files do not report county-level data for the US and the number of columns in the recovered file is one day short.
 I'm trying to find a better solution.

 ## Data Sources